cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

     its Section 4.2, providing some flexibility for application specific decisions.
-    To facilitate Deterministic Encoding to be offered as a selectable feature of generic encoders, the present document defines a CBOR Common Deterministic Encoding (CDE) that can be shared by a large set of applications with potentially diverging detailed requirements.
+    To facilitate Deterministic Encoding to be offered as a selectable feature of generic encoders, the present document documents the Best Current Practice for
+    CBOR Common Deterministic Encoding (CDE), which can be shared by a large set of applications with potentially diverging detailed requirements.
     It also defines the term "Basic Serialization", which stops short of the